att/netarbiter/sds/ceph-docker/examples/helm/README.md

 [2] You need to open the following ports: kubeadm (TCP 6443), kubelet healthcheck (TCP 10250), Flannel (UDP 8285/8472), Calico (TCP 179), ETCD (TCP 2379-2380), ceph-mon (TCP 6789) and ceph-osd (TCP 6800~7100), etc.
 For AWS, all ports are blocked by default, so you need to set up a security group for your VMs in order to allow all traffic for your internal network.
-For GCE, by default, incoming traffic from outside your network is blocked, while all ports are open for internal IPs.
+For GCE and Azure, by default, incoming traffic from outside your network is blocked, while all ports are open for internal IPs.
 Hence, you don’t have to worry about ports when you use internal network (e.g., 10.142.0.0/20) for Ceph’s cluster and public network.

 [3] Make sure that your `/etc/resolv.conf` includes the following:
 ```